ikmb/TOFU-MAaPO/README.md

 mkdir -p ${HOME}/tofu-quickstart && cd ${HOME}/tofu-quickstart
 ```

-A workflow with QC (without host read removal) for a metagenomes with known SRA Run ID as input would look like this:
+A workflow with QC (without host read removal) for a single metagenome with known SRA Run ID as input would look like this:

 ```
 nextflow run ikmb/TOFU-MAaPO \